An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Discussion

-Future research should therefore focus on improving generalization instead of further optimizing validation performance.
-Firstly, this could include multi-objective or Pareto optimization \citep{RN962, RN961} to include both validation performance and generalization estimates.
-This can be either included in the optimization algorithm itself or in the ensemble construction, where ensemble diversity is often linked to improved generalization.
-For example, \cite{RN82} showed that Pareto optimization of both the accuracy and the diversity of an ensemble, for which they use mutual information, can lead to an increased testing performance.
-In addition, it could still be useful to evaluate other approaches for (more efficient) optimization of validation performance, e.g. through a systematic comparison of AutoML techniques such as in the ChaLearn Challenge \citep{RN1245}.
-Secondly, as we evaluated our framework on twelve different datasets, when applying {\toolbox{WORC}} on a new dataset, meta-learning could be used to learn from the results on these previous twelve datasets \citep{RN694}.
-Especially on smaller datasets, taking into account which solutions worked best on previous datasets may improve the performance, prevent overfitting on a single dataset, and lower the computation time.
-Options include warm starting the optimization with workflows that worked well on previous studies, favoring workflows that have shown to generalize well in previous studies, or creating a meta-learner to learn similarities between datasets and use this to select the most promising workflows.
-Lastly, our framework may be used on other clinical applications to automatically optimize radiomics workflows.
-While we only showed the use of our framework on CT and MRI, the used features have also been shown to be successful in other modalities such as PET \citep{RN863} and ultrasound \citep{RN864}, and thus the {\toolbox{WORC}} framework could also be useful in these modalities.
+Future research should focus on improving generalization rather than further optimizing validation performance.
+Firstly, this could include multi-objective optimization \cite{RN962, RN961} to include both validation performance and metrics quantifying generalization, either in the optimization or ensembling.
+For example, Pareto optimization of both validation accuracy and ensemble diversity can lead to an increased testing performance \cite{RN82}.
+Secondly, when applying the {\toolbox{WORC}} algorithm on a new dataset, meta-learning could be used to learn from the results on the used twelve datasets \cite{RN694}.
+Especially on smaller datasets, taking into account which workflows worked best on previous datasets may improve performance, prevent overfitting, and lower computation time.
+Lastly, our framework may be used on other clinical applications to automatically optimize radiomics workflow construction.
+While we only showed the use of our framework on CT and MRI, the used features have also been shown to be successful in other modalities such as PET \cite{RN863} and ultrasound \cite{RN864}, and thus the {\toolbox{WORC}} framework could also be useful in these modalities.